 Security and compliance.
 If your app touches regulated data, security is not a feature.
 It is a baseline requirement that affects architecture decisions from day one.
 Adding compliance retroactively is expensive.
 Build it in.

 The first redesign.
 Not every app needs one.
-But most apps built without validated user research will get one, often 12 to 18 months after launch.
+But most apps built without validated user research will get one — often 12 to 18 months after launch.
 This is not a vendor failure.
 It is the cost of discovering what users actually need by watching them use what you built.

 The floor for simple apps has dropped.
 No-code and low-code tools have made it possible to build functional prototypes without writing a line of code.
 AI-assisted development has meaningfully accelerated the output of experienced engineers on well-defined tasks.

 The numbers reflect this.
 Replit, one of the leading AI-powered development platforms, raised $250 million in September 2025 at a $3 billion valuation.
-The company grew annualized revenue from $2.8 million to $150 million in under a year, and it is targeting $1 billion in revenue for 2026.
+The company grew annualized revenue from $2.8 million to $150 million in under a year, and is targeting $1 billion in revenue for 2026.
 The market for tools that let non-technical builders ship faster is real, fast-moving, and attracting serious capital.

 What this means practically: if you need a single-feature prototype or a proof of concept to test an idea, your floor is lower than it was two years ago.
 These tools are genuinely useful for that.
+But if you’re evaluating AI development costs specifically, the picture is more nuanced — AI features add engineering complexity that no-code tools rarely handle well.

-What they don't change: anything with real integration complexity, compliance requirements, or more than a handful of user-facing features still requires structured engineering.
-The ceiling hasn't moved.
-The gap between what an AI prototyping tool can produce and what a production-grade business application requires is still wide.
+What these tools don’t change: anything with real integration complexity, compliance requirements, or more than a handful of user-facing features still requires structured engineering.
+The ceiling hasn’t moved.
 The risk is confusing the prototype for the product.
+Faster, cheaper tools don’t eliminate the scoping problem — they amplify it.
+If you build the wrong thing quickly, you’ve still built the wrong thing.

-The standard path is: write a brief, send it to three agencies, wait two weeks, receive three wildly different numbers, and try to figure out what you're comparing.
+The standard path is: write a brief, send it to three agencies, wait two weeks, receive three wildly different numbers, and try to figure out what you’re comparing.
 That process has a structural flaw.
 Every number in it was produced by someone who wants to win the project.
-That's not a criticism of agencies.
-It's how incentives work.
-But it means you have no independent reference point to evaluate what you're being told.
+That’s not a criticism of agencies — it’s how incentives work.
+But it means you have no independent reference point to evaluate what you’re being told.

-A structured estimate breaks your product into feature areas.
-It shows story point ranges by component.
-It surfaces the assumptions underneath the number, so you can see where scope is solid and where it's soft.
-It doesn't replace a vendor quote.
+The better path starts with getting a structured estimate before you talk to a vendor, not after.
+A structured estimate breaks your product into feature areas, shows story-point ranges by component, and surfaces the assumptions underneath the number — so you can see where scope is solid and where it’s soft.
+It doesn’t replace a vendor quote.
 It gives you a reference point to negotiate one.

 This matters for three reasons.
 First, you can evaluate quotes against something other than gut feel.
 Second, vendors who see a buyer with a structured scope can’t hide in ambiguity.
 Third, you find out early whether your brief is specific enough to build from, or whether you have homework to do before any vendor can give you an accurate number.